babl-sh/ruby-babl/README.md

  => "foobar"
 ```

+To connect to another endpoint, you can specify the env `BABL_ENDPOINT` with `"host:port", this will be picked up automatically.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.